-This means that the specific obligations of States Parties to UNCLOS to protect and preserve the marine environments in relation to climate change, including ocean warming and sea-level rise, necessarily operate to avoid depriving any people of its own means of subsistence.
+- 1 warming and sea-level rise, necessarily operate to avoid depriving any people of its 2 own means of subsistence. - 3

-That is, in keeping with the emphasis laid, in the Preamble of UNCLOS itself, on the maintenance of "justice and progress for all peoples of the world"91 and, even more to the point, the contribution the States Parties to UNCLOS sought to make "to the realization of a just and equitable economic order, which takes into account the interests and needs of mankind as a whole and, in particular, the special interests of developing countries".92
+4 That is in keeping with the emphasis laid, in the Preamble of UNCLOS itself, on the 5 maintenance of "justice and progress for all peoples of the world"10 and, even more to the point, the contribution the States Parties to UNCLOS sought to make "to the 6 7 realization of a just and equitable economic order, which takes into account the 8 interests and needs of mankind as a whole and, in particular, the special interests of 9 developing countries".11

-Mr President, distinguished Members of the tribunal, that brings to an end Nauru's oral statement in these proceedings.
+Mr President, distinguished Members of the tribunal, that brings to an end Nauru's 11 12 oral statement in these proceedings.
 I thank you.

-THE PRESIDENT: Thank you, Ms Adire.
-This brings to an end this afternoon's sitting.
+14 THE PRESIDENT: Thank you, Ms Adire.
+This brings to an end this afternoon's 15 sitting.

-The Tribunal will sit again tomorrow morning at 10:00 a.m. when it will hear statements made on behalf of Indonesia.
-Latvia, Mauritius and the Federated States of Micronesia.
+17 The Tribunal will sit again tomorrow morning at 10:00 a.m. when it will hear

+- statements made on behalf of Indonesia, Latvia, Mauritius and the Federated States 18

+- 19 of Micronesia.

+- 20

-This sitting is now closed.
+- 21 This sitting is now closed.

+- 22